 Owning your leads is a key goal for every marketer.
 When you own your sales leads, you don’t have to depend on a single social network.
 Instead, you can add those leads to your CRM – then start converting them into paying customers via email marketing, re-targeting, and any other strategy you choose.

 Let’s start by taking a closer look at the Facebook dilemma: powerful reach, but no ownership over your list of contacts.
+You might be asking yourself, so is there a way to generate leads on Facebook?
+Oh yes, there is!
+And today we will show you how easy it is!

 Why generate leads on Facebook?